Resources > Community solar in Pennsylvania

 There are two main points on which House Bill 1842 could be improved:

-• Decommissioning requirements for Community Solar projects are cumbersome for small, local projects.
-SUN is advocating for more streamlined requirements for Community Solar projects less than 1 MW.
+2. Decommissioning requirements for Community Solar projects are cumbersome for small, local projects.
+SUN is advocating for more streamlined requirements for community solar projects less than 1 megawatt (MW).

 SUN submitted written testimony for the House Consumer Protection, Technology, and Utilities (CPTU) Committee to consider during the hearing for House Bill 1842.
 Read our written testimony here.
 Our advocacy led directly to the inclusion of a definition of “low-income” in the amended bill!